Digital technologies professional learning

 Bookings are open and filling fast for all terms in 2020 for both English-medium and Māori-medium classes in decile 1–3 schools.

-New for 2020 are workshops for year 9 and year 10 students (based on availability) and applicable across all class subjects to help introduce digital technologies concepts into learning.
+Limited workshops available for year 9 and year 10 students (based on availability) and applicable across all class subjects to help introduce digital technologies concepts into learning.

 Regional visit locations are being confirmed for 2020, register to indicate interest.